ciprianmiclaus2/etlrules/README.md

 </p>

-A python rule engine operating with data frames aimed at the financial services
+A python rule engine for applying transformations to dataframes

 * Free software: MIT